Meatloaf can be as easy or elaborate as you want.

 Layer with mushrooms, your favorite white cheese, vegetables or condiments.

-Use parchment to help you roll it tightly (like a jelly roll) and cook for at least 60 minutes or until an internal temperature of 165°F.
+Use parchment to help you roll it tightly (like a jelly roll).
+Begin at the small end and roll tightly.
+Lay on greased baking dish seam-side down.
+Cook for at least 60 minutes or until an internal temperature of 165°F.

-Allow it to rest for 15 minutes so it won’t fall apart when you slice it.
+Allow it to rest for 15 minutes before slicing so it won’t fall apart.
+Use a sharp knife to cut.

 The best way to serve leftovers the next day is in a meatloaf sandwich.